bocajspear1/vulnfeed/README.md

 * AND - Both words in this operation must be in the report
 * OR - The report must have at least one word in the report
 * ANDOR - The report must have at least one word in the report, but if both are present in the order given in the rule, the score is doubled.

+## Usage

+VulnFeed consists of three main scripts:
+* The web application - `vulnfeed/server.py` or `vulnfeed/wsgi.py`
+* The feed extraction - `vulnfeed/extractor_agent.py` (Note that feed elements are imported only once, so if you run the extractor twice on the same day, you might get no new items)
+* The email sender - `vulnfeed/sender.py`

+The web server is standalone (mainly for testing) or under wsgi when in production.
+The other two are run independently.
+In production, you might use cron jobs to run these scripts at a certain time.

 ## Contributers